palcodes/paldotcodes/content/posts/Why-read.md

 * Reading builds a perspective.
 * Reading allows you to understand society’s opinions on topics of matter.
 * Reading can be a calming activity for our ever-active brains.
 It truly feels therapeutic to be completely drawn in on a white page with some text on it, that somehow seems to build a bridge between you and the writer.
 * With above point in context, reading makes you relate to the writer - who could be someone more experienced in a specific art, skill and that allows you to be inspired and create something of your own.
-(Wwich is why this article exists).
+(Which is why this article exists).

 ### Conclusion